-But, if it gets out of hand and it becomes an obsession, negative thoughts, negative actions, and emotions, then it’s commonly referred to as retroactive jealousy.
+But, if it gets out of hand and becomes an obsession, a source of negative thoughts, actions, and emotions, it’s commonly referred to as retroactive jealousy.

-Negative Emotions associated with Retroactive Jealousy
+Negative Emotions Associated with Retroactive Jealousy

 - Anger is also a form of negative emotion in which the sufferer feels angry while thinking about their partner’s past.

-- Anxiety is a feeling in which the sufferer is overwhelmed by negative thoughts and emotions about a partner’s past, which leads to anxiety attacks.
+- Anxiety is a feeling in which the sufferer is overwhelmed by negative thoughts and emotions about their partner’s past.

-The sufferers start doubting themselves with questions like why this person is with me or do I really want a relationship with a person who did this or that in the past.
+The sufferers start doubting themselves with questions like “Why this person is with me?” or “Do I really want a relationship with a person who did this or that in the past?”.

 Signs Of Retroactive Jealousy

-Why is retroactive jealousy bad for your relationship?
+Is retroactive jealousy bad for a relationship?

-Retroactive jealousy is not a bad thing, and it doesn’t make you a bad person.
+Retroactive jealousy is not bad, and it doesn’t make you a bad person.

 How to deal with retroactive jealousy?